hauke96/the-green-spot/content/posts/hiking-myths/index.en.md

 Don't approach wild animals, know how to behave (when to run, when to scream, etc.) and very likely nothing will happen.

 ## Safety

+{{< imgScale "images/iceland/DSC01056_1600.JPG" "There are plenty of dangerous situations out there, but you don't need to be afraid if you prepare accordingly."
+"500x" >}}

+**Nothing can actually happen on a marked trail.**

+Prepare yourself, even for easy hikes.
+You should at least know the area roughly, know how to get back and where difficult places are.
+Knowing where (managed) huts, farms, roads or settlements are can also be helpful in an emergency.

 **Surely I don't need a first aid kit when hiking?**